 We use a range of temporary accommodation across York for homeless people or those at risk of becoming homeless.
-Some is owned and managed by us, some is run by voluntary organisations, charities or the private sector.
-The accommodation we find you depends on your circumstances and what's available at the time.
+Some is owned and managed by us, while some is run by voluntary organisations, charities or the private sector.
+The accommodation we are able to offer depends on your circumstances and what's available at the time.

-Access to all temporary accommodation is through a referral from our Housing Options team, or the Salvation Army drop-in centre, the Peasholme Centre (open Monday to Friday from 10am to midday); this is a specialist service for single people 18+.
+Access to all temporary accommodation is through a referral from our Housing Options team, the Salvation Army drop-in centre, or a range of multiagency referrers.
+These referrals are filtered through a Single Access Point to allocate temporary accommodation.

 Single Access Point